-This new camp from Asilia Africa combines a dazzling design worthy of the next space age with the warmth of crackling fireplaces and the cosiness of wool, fur, and wood.
-Perched on the slopes of the Olmoti volcano, The Highlands turns a safari stay into an out-of-this-world experience.
+This new camp from Asilia Africa combines a dazzling design worthy of the next space age with the warmth of crackling fireplaces and the coziness of wool, fur, and wood.
+Perched on the slopes of the Olmoti volcano, The Highlands at Ngorongoro turns a safari stay into an out-of-this-world experience.

 Set on the edge of a sparse mountain forest north of the Ngorongoro Crater, the eight pods of The Highlands are the latest in the cutting-edge luxury safaris.
 The guest “rooms”, the lounge, the bar, and the restaurant are all domed with geodesic spheres made of canvas and clear plastic — and they look simply spectacular.
 We were lucky in being able to include this place in our African itinerary.